2600hz/kazoocon-2023-hackathon-collabazoo/README.md

 ### Precompiled

-Precompiled versions are available in the [releases](./releases) directory for KAZOO 4.3.142 and 5.3.65.
+Precompiled versions are available on the [releases](../../releases) page for KAZOO 4.3.142 and 5.3.65.

 1. Extract the `.tar.gz` to `/opt/kazoo/lib`.